Data configuration

 An eodash instance expects to load its content from a STAC catalog.
 This catalog can be generated using the eodash_catalog.
 As can be seen in the catalog wiki there are multiple services supported.

 We consider eodash to be a data integrator, so we find a "serverless" approach for data integration to be a great opportunity to not require more complex setups when wanting to share your data, apart from making them reachable online.
 For this we want to give explanations and examples of how this can be done for raster and vector data.
-Currently we support Cloud Optimized GeoTIFFs (COGs) for raster and GeoJSON files for vector data.
-We want to support cloud optimized formats for vector data as soon as possible.
+Currently we support Cloud Optimized GeoTIFFs (COGs) for raster and GeoJSON or FlatGeoBuf files for vector data.

 For both data types we wanted to introduce a shared language that gives the user the tools to fully describe how they should be rendered and interacted with.
 This is achieved by using a style JSON configuration file that utilizes the languages of OpenLayers flat style as well as JSON Form definition language as extended by the EOxElement eox-jsonform.
 The style reference for STAC as a possible extension is being discussed here.
 We currently take the proposed 3B approach.

-Following is the catalog structure that would be generated when using the catalog creation helper tool.
+Following is the catalog structure that would be generated when using the eodash_catalog tool.

 Vector data

-Here is an example configuration for the catalog tool to add a geojson:
+Here is an example configuration for the catalog tool to add a GeoJSON file:

 {